-118. (1) Where, before a trial upon indictment or at any stage of such trial, it appears to the court that the indictment is defective, the court shall make such order for the amendment of the indictment as the court considers necessary to meet the circumstances unless, having regard to the merits of the case, the required amendments cannot be made without injustice.
+Amendment of indictment, separate trial and postponement of trial amendment of the indictment as the court considers necessary to meet the circumstances unless, having regard to the merits of the case, the required amendments cannot be made without injustice.
 Any such amendments shall be made upon such terms as to the court shall seem just.